 How to Make Cotton Candy

 Pink, light, soft, and swirling high on a paper cone.
 You see it at the stadium, the concession stand, and the amusement park.
 Everybody has it and you want it.
-But how do you get it?
+But how is cotton candy made?
 We're here to tell you how in just a few simple steps.
 Unsure whether or not your business needs cotton candy?
 You're soon to discover how this sweet confectionary creation makes the perfect addition to any affair!

 Cotton Candy as a Canvas: Colorful and Flavorful